 As it happens, knowledge of these conditions in adults tends to be limited among clinicians licensed to diagnose and treat mental and behavioral health.
 Because of this, people are encountering barriers to getting the assessment and support they desire.

 The truth is, you don't need to pay exorbitant fees and undergo hours of specialized testing to determine your place on the neurological spectrum.
 I value self-diagnosis that motivates individuals to seek out confirmation from a specialist.
 If you recognize yourself in videos you've seen or comments you've heard, seeking out evaluation may help you gain clarity, validation, and ideas to help you navigate life more smoothly.
 My licenses, experience, and knowledge base qualify me to evaluate and diagnose the conditions of ADHD and Autism according to criteria set forth in the Diagnostic and Statistical Manual (DSM-5).
-I achieve this through a combination of interview, biopsychosocial history review, and brief psychological assessment.
+I achieve this through a combination of interview, biopsychosocial history review, and psychometric assessment.
 The process typically requires two to five therapy sessions.